Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Calibration for the wind speed

 For all 69 available SYNOP stations, Figure\ \ref{fig:persistenze_calibrate} shows a comparison of the two forecasts based on persistence after calibration with the EMOS$_+$ strategy in which persistence based on the diurnal cycle is taken as the reference forecast.
-Both NMAE and correlation coefficient demonstrate that the persistence that use the most recent available observation (here 00 UTC) leads to a better prediction; the NMAE shows an average skill score of 6$\%$ while for the correlation coefficient the average skill score is about 17$\%$.
-The conclusion is opposite in the 24-48 hour forecast interval, where the daily-cycle-based persistence works better.\\
+Both NMAE and correlation coefficient demonstrate that the persistence that uses the most recent available observation (here 00 UTC) leads to a better prediction; the NMAE shows an average skill score of 6$\%$ while for the correlation coefficient the average skill score is about 17$\%$.
+The conclusion is opposite in the 24-48 hour forecast interval, where the daily-cycle-based persistence works better.\\ Note that, having forecasts for each hour, here the scores are obtained as an average over the whole 24-hour period, one corresponding to the interval 0-24 h and the other to the interval 24-48 h.

-To evaluate the contribution made by the EMOS$_+$ calibration, Figure\ \ref{fig:persistenza00utc_prima_dopo_calibrazione} shows a comparison of the best persistence-based forecast (0-24 hour forecast) before and after calibration, using the raw persistence as the reference forecast.
-With an overall improvement of nearly 18$\%$, the NMAE is the index showing the largest improvement.\\ Let us now compare the best calibrated persistence-based forecast against climatology to identify the best strategy among the two.
+To evaluate the contribution made by the EMOS$_+$ calibration, Figure\ \ref{fig:persistenza00utc_prima_dopo_calibrazione} shows a comparison of the persistence that uses the observations at 00 UTC (0-24 hour forecast) before and after calibration, using the raw persistence as the reference forecast.
+With an overall improvement of nearly 18$\%$, the NMAE is the index showing the largest improvement.\\ Let us now compare the persistence that uses the observations at 00 UTC against climatology to identify the best strategy among the two.
 Climatology has been calculated by constructing a typical day representative of each month of the year having hourly variability on the basis of a training set of 2/4 years.

 Figure\ \ref{fig:persistenza00utc_Epl_vs_climatologia} shows the comparison between the two forecasts using climatology as the reference forecast.
 Except for a very few cases, persistence is better in all stations, as expected.\\ The mean skill score is about 7$\%$ for the NMAE and about 21$\%$ for the correlation coefficient.
 Climatology overcomes persistence in the 24-48 hour forecast interval (not shown).
 Accordingly, the skill score of climatology using the best forecast based on persistence as reference has a mean NMAE of about 3$\%$ and a mean correlation coefficient of about 6$\%$.\\ As we have already discussed, Figures \ref{fig:persistenze_calibrate}, \ref{fig:persistenza00utc_prima_dopo_calibrazione}, \ref{fig:persistenza00utc_Epl_vs_climatologia} show forecast improvements in terms of the NMAE index and of the correlation coefficient.
 However, these indices only assess the accuracy of the mean of the ensemble.
 We need to resort to the PIT histogram to quantify the ensemble forecast accuracy as a whole.